-So, how did I feel at the end of this omnishambles?
+So, how do I feel at the end of this utter omnishambles?

-But as I said in the first of these posts, the editorial team at Palgrave and my series editors were fantastically supportive through every mishap.
+But as I said in the first of these posts, the editorial team at Palgrave and my series editors have been fantastically supportive through every mishap.
 I truly cannot thank them enough.
 Getting this book to print has been an excellent learning curve.
-It has taught me a great deal about what I want my work to look like (both in terms of style and content).
-It has also taught me what I will and will not accept in the publication of my work.
+It has been soul-destroying.
+It has been infuriating.
+But it has also taught me a great deal about what I want my work to look like (both in terms of style and content).
+It has taught me what I will and will not accept in the publication of my work.
 Now, whenever I talk to friends or colleagues who are starting to think about publishing their own PhDs, I offer four pieces of advice.

 (1) Don’t suffer in silence